Jumanji (film): Jumanji: The Next Level

 Jumanji: The Next Level, a sequel to Welcome to the Jungle, was released on December 13, 2019.
 Bebe Neuwirth reprises her role as Nora Shepherd in a cameo at the end of the film.

+Jumanji: Open World

+Jumanji: Open World, a sequel to The Next Level, will be released on December 25, 2026.

 In other media

 Television

 An animated television series was produced between 1996 and 1999.
 Although it borrows heavily from the film—incorporating various characters, locations and props, and modeling Alan's house and the board game the way they appeared in the film—the series retcons rather than using the film's storyline.
 In the series, the players are given a "game clue" in each turn and sucked into the jungle until they solve it.
 Alan is stuck in Jumanji because he has not seen his clue.
 Judy and Peter try to help him leave the game, providing their motivation during the series, while Sarah is absent from the series, and Alan has a relationship with Aunt Nora instead of Sarah, which, unlike the film, gives a clear explanation about his position as Judy and Peter's uncle.